David-TC13/project4-journalism_subjectivity/README.md

 From the geopolitical point of view, BBC, we think it represents the Occident-NATO interests, so, the news they publish would have intention to influence the reader on this scope.

-On the other side, Al-Jazeera, we thought it could be the closest approach for "pro-russian" broadcasting because of the influence that Russia had arabic business([wikipedia](https://en.wikipedia.org/wiki/Russia_and_the_Middle_East)), as, in Europe, since the war started, the main broadcast russian agencies were banned ([EU banned Russian Broadcasting corp](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/)).
+On the other side, Al-Jazeera, we thought it could be the closest approach for "pro-russian" broadcasting because of the influence that Russia had in arabic business([wikipedia](https://en.wikipedia.org/wiki/Russia_and_the_Middle_East)), as, in Europe, since the war started, the main broadcast russian agencies were banned ([EU banned Russian Broadcasting corp](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/)).

 - **Methods**

 To check the influence of their scopes according to the war, we webscrapped BBC's and Al-Jazeera's websites using Selenium through python.

-To do so, we made Selenium to look for ukraine news (clicking to the link corresponding to "Ukraine war" in their main website), store the links and download the content of them on a dataframe(DF, from now onwards).
+To do so, we made Selenium to look for ukraine news (clicking to the link corresponding to "Ukraine war" in their main website), store the links and download the content of them on a dataframe (DF, from now onwards).

 Once created this first DF, the next step was to extract the information we wanted; in this step we got what we considered "key words" of this topic: war, Ukraine, Russia, Zelensky, Putin; the porpose of it is to check the correlation of using those words according what we expect they "support" in this two block band war: Ukraine or Russia.